 Hours of usage:

-The compressor compresses the hot refrigerant in vapour form to a high-pressure gas, which passes through the condenser where it is cooled down.
+The compressor compresses the hot refrigerant in vapor form to a high-pressure gas, which passes through the condenser where it is cooled down.
 This cool liquid refrigerant enters the expansion valve, where a sudden pressure drop occurs.
-This low pressure refrigerant enters the refrigerator and absorbs heat from the stored food and evaporates.
+This low-pressure refrigerant enters the refrigerator and absorbs heat from the stored food and evaporates.
 The evaporated refrigerant enters the compressor again and the cooling cycle continues.

 Typical power consumption of freezers